 How do prices compare at Brandless, Thrive, and Honest vs traditional organic markets?

 Although shopping online can be a huge time saver, these three markets might also help you save a bit of money versus competing suppliers.
-Curious to find out exactly how much, I compared the price of several common food items at Thrive and Brandless to Whole Foods to see how each category stacked up.
+Curious to find out exactly how much, I compared the price of several common food items at Thrive, Honest Co., and Brandless to Whole Foods to see how each category stacked up.
 (Note that Whole Foods’ published prices may vary by location, and that all the items below are organic in-house brands for each retailer.)

 Online Organic Grocery Prices Compared